theophile-br/ucanleaveat/README.md

 # UCanLeaveAt

-Shows when you can leave!
+It's an ATOSS Chrome extension that shows when you can leave!

 Features :